 Renewable Energy Friendly Solutions for Efficient Living

-Wherever you live in France renewable energy solutions can make life easier and a whole lot cheaper by cutting down on your home’s running costs.
+Whatever French region you live in, renewable energy solutions can make life easier and a whole lot cheaper by cutting down on your home’s running costs.
 They range from wood burning stoves, solar thermal panels and wind turbines to ground source heat pumps and combined heat and power.

 Wood burning stoves grow more and more popular, not only are because they efficient but they look good as well.
 Normally their heat outputs range from 6-12kW.
 Larger, 15kW models fitted with a back boiler, can be harnessed to provide hot water and central heating.